 What is the goal of the Forest Stewardship and Restoration Program?

-The program exists to guide County park forests toward healthier, more resilient conditions using current science and adaptive management.
-Goals include larger and longer-lived trees, richer understory, improved wildlife habitat, and protection of soils and water.
+The program exists to guide County Park forests toward healthier, more resilient conditions using current science and adaptive management.
+Goals include larger and longer-lived trees, richer understory, improved wildlife habitat, and protection of soil(s) and water.
 The focus is on forest health and public benefits.

 Is the County logging the parks?